Tornadoes rake 2 Oklahoma cities, killing 2 and injuring 29

 The tornado was spawned by a powerful storm system that rolled through the state — the latest in a week of violent storms to hit the flood-weary Plains and Midwest that have been blamed for at least 11 deaths, including the two killed in El Reno.

-The system spawned an apparent tornado that destroyed several buildings and downed trees and power lines early Saturday in the Tulsa suburb of Sapulpa, which is 110 miles (177 kilometers) northeast of El Reno.
+Early Sunday, another tornado destroyed several buildings and downed trees and power lines in the Tulsa suburb of Sapulpa, which is 110 miles (177 kilometers) northeast of El Reno.
+Pete Snyder, a hydrometeorological technician with the National Weather Service in Tulsa, said crews were assessing damage to determine the tornado's rating.
+The area also experienced damage from strong straight-line winds, he said.

 The Sapulpa Police Department said on its Facebook page that it hadn't heard of any deaths and that only a few minor injuries had been reported.